- Researching the biodiversity and ecosystem role of fungi and oomycetes

 - Using biosecurity to safeguard ex situ conservation, plant population translocation, and ecosystem restoration

-We study fungal evolutionary biology - understanding how pathogens adapt to the genetic and spatial population structure of their hosts - to secure plant health and resilience in both horticultural and natural landscapes.
+We study fungal evolutionary biology - understanding how fungal pathogens adapt to the genetic and spatial population structure of their plant hosts - to secure plant health and resilience in both horticultural and natural landscapes.